It is essential to recognize hopeful simplicities and potential complexities involved in a single oral history interview.

 - ASAP Catalog, label, and archive all physical and born digital files.
 This I cannot stress enough.
 For further reading, consult Metadata: Best Practices for Oral History Access and Preservation.

-Consider final documentation, a method for transcription, and the sound recording’s potential for future access and research.
+Consider final documentation, which includes pre-planned transcription, and the sound recording’s potential for future access and research.

 As a final note, explore other avenues for names and contact information of potential narrators that may add further value to a completed interview.

-Make contact with your narrator and other family members to give thanks, clarify finding aids created for the sound recording, and as general notification of collection of the archived material.
-This final step can include a letter of appreciation and informational materials about current projects and upcoming events.
+Make contact with your narrator and other family members to give thanks, clarify finding aids created for the sound recording, and as general notification of collection of the archival material.
+This final step can include a letter of appreciation, and informational materials about current projects and upcoming events.

 Remember: narrators should be able to contact interviewers, and the archival institutions where their recorded interviews reside, forever.

 There are exceptions to longevity, of course.
 It should be clear that interviewers are responsible for professional distance as much as project transparency.

 Get to work, friends and neighbors, and give me a call if I can help.